Measuring Guide

 Calculate the Difference

 Subtract your underbust from your bust measurement.
 Each inch of difference equals one cup size: 1" = A, 2" = B, 3" = C, 4" = D, 5" = DD, and so on.
 Combine your band number with your cup letter for your full size (e.g., 34C).
-Now you know how to measure bra size — enter your numbers into our calculator for instant results.
+Enter your numbers into our calculator for instant results in four sizing systems.

 Skip the +4 method.
 Some older fitting guides tell you to add 4 inches to your underbust.
 This outdated method typically results in a band too loose and a cup too small.
 Modern sizing uses your actual underbust measurement as the band.